 Pay your water bill, submit a message for the office, update your contact information, sign up for auto-payments, or check your account history.

 If your faucet or toilet is leaking, please shut off the water at your meter and make the necessary repairs.
 There is a shut off valve on each side of the meter.
 Use a pipe wrench to turn the valve 90 degrees.
 Once the repair is made, use the pipe wrench to turn the valve back and turn the water on.

-If you suspect a leaking main water line or customer service line is leaking and you are seeing a lot of surface water, this is a water emergency.
+If you suspect a leaking main water line or customer service line and you are seeing a lot of surface water, this is a water emergency.
 Please call the District immediately.